Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 mpemba effect: summer = hot shower for air cooling, winter = cold shower for air warming blue is the warmest colour of the tardis; vertical smooch e smooch cheeky la moose(attaché); s/un petit peu/o?oh pity poo/ #french_palindrome

+orbital /ring|halo/ of flippable mirrors around the posi(tion of sūrya); lightspeed communication will take yonks though, but at least we know what to look for, besides satellite arrays